extra2000/openfortivpn/README.md

 ## Prepare SaltStack pillar for OpenFortiVPN

 Create `salt/roots/pillar/openfortivpn.sls` file as shown in example below.
-Use your own `certificate` and `server`:
+Use your own `certificate`, `server`, and `masquerade` source IP addresses:
 ```
 openfortivpn:
   build: